• facebook

 WITH (SYSTEM_VERSIONING = ON (HISTORY_TABLE = dbo.UserHistory));

-In the above scenario, a database table is established to store user information, utilizing period columns to capture the validity period by storing both the start and end times for each row.
-Moreover, you can execute INSERT, UPDATE, DELETE, and MERGE queries on this table.
+Above, a database table is created to store user information with period columns implemented to record the period validity by storing both the start & end time for each row.
+Further, you can perform INSERT, UPDATE, DELETE, and MERGE queries on the table.

-The following example demonstrates how to retrieve temporal data from a SQL Server temporal table.
+The below example illustrates how to query temporal data from a SQL server temporal table.

 SELECT * FROM Users